Siftah/get_iplayer/instructions.md

     You should see the full script in the browser window.

     Use **File->Save As** (or equivalent for your browser) to save the script to your local disk.
-If you use Internet Explorer, make sure that the "Save as type" setting in the Save dialog is "Text File (*.txt)".
-This will prevent Internet Explorer from creating a broken script that contains extraneous HTML.

 You can also point curl, wget, etc. at the above URL.

     **NOTE:** Your browser may save the downloaded file as _get\_iplayer.txt_ or _get\_iplayer.pl.txt_.
 Be aware of this when you look for the file to use it as a replacement for the current script (see below).

+    If you use Internet Explorer, make sure that the "Save as type" setting in the Save dialog is "Text File (*.txt)".
+Also make sure that the name of the downloaded file is `get_iplayer.txt` (Internet Explorer may do this automatically).
+Rename the file to `get_iplayer` or `get_iplayer.pl` (Windows) once it is downloaded.
+This will prevent Internet Explorer from creating a broken script that contains extraneous HTML.

 2. **Locate the current get\_iplayer script**

     If you're on Windows and you used the get\_iplayer installer, the current script will be: